The Big Valley: Filming

-While The Big Valley is set primarily in and near the city of Stockton, the filming of the series took place in Southern California.
+While The Big Valley is set primarily in and near the city of Stockton, the filming of the series took place in Southern California from "Palms of Glory" to "The Royal Road".
 It was partially filmed in Wildwood Regional Park in Thousand Oaks, California.

 Wilfred M. Cline, Technicolor associate cinematographer on Gone with the Wind (1939), was director of photography for several Big Valley episodes, together with Chas E. Burke.
 Due to similarities in appearance, it is sometimes believed that the Tara set from Gone with the Wind was repurposed for use as the Barkley family home in The Big Valley, but it was actually the set constructed for The Kentuckian that was used.

 Music

 The theme music was composed by George Duning, who scored the pilot and 58 episodes; Lalo Schifrin was responsible for the third season, and Elmer Bernstein for the fourth.
 According to IMDB.com, Joseph Mullendore wrote music for two episodes, while Herschel Burke Gilbert and Rudy Schrager scored one each.
 Paul Henreid, of Casablanca fame, directed a number of episodes.

 The series's main title theme and primary incidental music were composed by George Duning and feature sweeping musical elements highly reminiscent of classic American cinematic Westerns.
 For at least the first pilot episode, the theme music starts with a more relaxed woodwinds introduction leading into the title refrain at a moderate tempo.
 For the remainder of season one, the tempo is increased and the intro is shortened, with much more aggressive phrasing.
 For seasons three and four, the main theme was reworked again, with a much more brass-heavy orchestration.
 The final refrain (when Miss Barbara Stanwyck's credits are shown), includes an underlying Spanish rhythm outlined with tambourine that is similar to that of The Magnificent Seven main title.
 Therefore, at least three versions of the theme song were recorded for the series.

 In 1966, a soundtrack album was released in both monoaural and stereo versions, featuring suites of various music cues from the series, re-recorded for the LP release (ABC-Paramount; ABC 527).
 The album featured the iconic main theme song, but at slower tempos, giving them a more cinematic mood.
 To date, the album has not been re-released on compact disc or streaming.
 In 1980, the LP was reissued on vinyl on MCA Records for the Japanese market.